evz/crimeapi/README.md

 ## What’s inside?

-The backend is MongoDB and has one big old collection that contains all of the crime data between January 1, 2001 and a week ago for Chicago.
-The stuff you get back looks kinda looks [like this](https://github.com/evz/crimeapi/blob/master/sample-response.jsonp).
+The backend contains all of the crime data between January 1, 2001 and a week ago for Chicago.
+The stuff you get back looks kinda looks [like this](https://github.com/evz/crimeapi/blob/master/sample-response.json).

 So, it basically echos the query you sent back along with some other meta and then a list of results (in this case there’s only one match).